 As time has worn on, the hamburger has achieved ‘cult food’ status.
 Cult foods are those dishes that are simple in construction, peasant in origin, but have inspired cooks and chefs to elevate their production to a level of artistry that turns those who prepare them into venerated gods of the food industry.
 When we think of cult foods, we imagine pizza, steaks, paella, fish and chips and, of course, hamburgers.

 Modern hamburgers have been going around for a quite a long time.
 They lodged themselves in the US in the 1890s.
 Since then many millions of them have been made, and chefs have strived to make America’s national food better and better.
 Canadian chef and internet personality Matty Matheson will tell you that you ought to treat a burger like a steak.
 Make it thick, season it, cook it in some butter, and generally be nice to it.
 He also suggests you should never eat a burger while getting a blowjob.
-This is the way I have been making burgers for years – my wife will tell you that.
+This is the way I have been making burgers for years.

 With all this care and concern about the great American burger, it seems incredible to foodies that anyone might look at the the classic production method and then intentionally break all the rules.
 But foodies did not reckon on J Kenji López-Alt.